 Is AI going to replace architects and engineers?

 No. AI augments professional work by handling routine design iterations, document analysis, and scheduling optimization.
-Ninety-five percent of early adopters use AI frequently across the building lifecycle— alongside human teams, not instead of them.
+Ninety-five percent of early adopters use AI frequently across the building lifecycle1— alongside human teams, not instead of them.
 The firms seeing the best results treat AI as a tool that frees professionals for higher-value creative and strategic work.

 How much does AI implementation cost for a mid-market firm?

 Costs vary widely.
 Cloud-based SaaS tools run $50 to $500 per user per month.
 Most mid-market firms start with $50,000 to $100,000 pilot budgets.
-The 68% of early adopters who achieved $50,000+ in savings suggest payback within 12 to 18 months for well-chosen pilots.
+The 68% of early adopters who achieved $50,000+ in savings1 suggest payback within 12 to 18 months for well-chosen pilots.

 What if our data isn't clean or digitized?